 - If you respond to job postings from the host school, mention this fact in your cover letter to employers.

-- Give feedback to George Mason's Career, Academic and Alumni Services Office about resources you found helpful.
+- Give feedback to George Mason's Career and Academic Services Office about resources you found helpful.

 George Mason University School of Law Reciprocity

-The Career, Academic and Alumni Services Office offers access to students and alumni of other ABA-accredited law schools on a one-to-one basis.
+The Career and Academic Services Office offers access to students and alumni of other ABA-accredited law schools on a one-to-one basis.
 Due to the volume of requests each month, we must restrict use of our facilities based on the following guidelines:

 - Requests for reciprocity must be made in writing by a career counseling official of the requesting law school.
 The requesting law school must receive written notification that reciprocity has been granted before the student/alumnus enters the office.
 It will be the responsibility of the requesting school to notify its students or alumni of the grant or denial of reciprocity.